 The stall stocks a range of food, including tea, coffee, biscuits, jam, marmalade and chocolate, as well as cards, paper goods and gifts.
 You can also look through the full Traidcraft catalogue and we will order any item for you.

 Most Traidcraft products are obtained on a fair trade basis from overseas suppliers.
 Some food products contain ingredients bought in the UK and Europe where a fair trade alternative is not yet available.
 Traidcraft also supply some UK-sourced products, mainly paper-based, such as Christmas cards, because a mix of products is needed at different prices to compete in the market place.
 Traidcraft are committed to increasing the percentage of goods sourced from overseas.
 Meanwhile, revenue from sales of the UK-sourced products is ploughed back into the work of fighting poverty through trade.

 Make a difference - fight poverty through trade!

 For more information contact Carolle Downer*.

 The stall normally opens after the morning service on the second Sunday of each month.
-Watch the News and notices and Diary pages for further information.
+Watch the What's on page (and our weekly news and notice sheet 'Open Door', available at the church or downloadable from that page) for further information.
 At other times Carolle can usually take special orders.

 For further information about Traidcraft visit the Traidcraft website (www.traidcraft.co.uk).
 You can see what there is to buy on line!